Use Advanced Search to find files, channel groups, or channels containing specified

 Save your search query to reuse it.

-the name of an existing query to replace it.
+that has the same name.
 To edit a query, click

 Load and select